dragonth2022/IT5005-Assignment1/README.md

 2. The weight of each edge is the length of the suffix/prefix overlap of each pair of snippets.
 Write a string suffix-prefix comparison function for this (typical leetcode style problem).

-3. Set the NEGATIVE of the overlap length as the weight of each edge on the graph.
+3. Define the NEGATIVE of the overlap length to be the weight of each edge on the graph.

 4. The problem is now a Travelling Salesperson Problem.
 We want to visit all the nodes (snippets) while minimizing costs (highest total overlap length).